andrewp-CWF/nsfishpass/README.md

 **Script**

-assign_raw_z.py -c config.ini [watershedid] -user [username] -password [password]
+assign_raw_z.py -c config.ini [watershedid]

 **Input Requirements**

 * Directory of tif images representing DEM files.
 All files should have the same projection and resolution.
+The scripts assume this data is in an equal length projection so the st_length2d(geometry) function returns the length in metres.
+This should be specified in the config file under [ELEVATION_PROCESSING] as the dem_directory variable.
 * Streams table populated from the preprocessing step

 **Output**